Mattress Guides

 California King72 inches by 84 inches

-• Limited Space: As you shop for a new mattress, you should consider the size of your space.
+• Limited Space: When shopping for a new mattress, consider the size of your space.
 For a small studio apartment or a house with small rooms, a queen or king mattress may not be a good fit.
 However, a full size bed fits well in most spaces, without causing the room to feel overcrowded.
 A double bed offers solo sleepers more room to get comfortable, without sacrificing too much living space.

 • Versatile: Full size mattresses are suitable for children, growing teenagers, and single adults.
 They fit well into most rooms and are readily available online.
 It is also easy to find accessories, such as foundations, sheets, and comforters for a double bed.